nattyco/software-bounty-program/bounties/Fermat-Token-Platform.md

 ## Scope

-### Fermat Token Platform
+### Token Platform

 A new platform will be created that will include:

-* new Fermat Token Wallet
+* new Token Wallet

-* new Actor and Identity **Fermat Token Issuer**, that will extend **Asset Issuer** identity and actor.
+* new Actor and Identity **Token Issuer**, that will extend **Asset Issuer** identity and actor.

-* New Transactions that will be used to define basic information for the Fermat Tokens and a heavily usage of DAP Transactions.
+* New Transactions that will be used to define basic information for the tokens and a heavily usage of DAP Transactions.

-### New Digital Asset type: Fermat Token
+### New Digital Asset type: Token

-We will be adding a new type of *Digital Asset* called **Fermat Token** that will have an specific *Digital Asset Contract*.
+We will be adding a new type of *Digital Asset* called **Token** that will have an specific *Digital Asset Contract*.

 Current *Digital Asset Contract* properties include:

 * Expiration Date: which can be null.
 * Allow Redemption: indicates if it can be redeemable in a Redemption Point.
 Token Assets will **not be** reedemable.
 * Allow Transfer: indicates if it can be transfered between users.
-Token Assets will be transferable.
+Token Assets can be transferable.
 * Allow Selling: indicates if it can be selled and buyed between users.
-Token assets will be allowed for selling.
+Token assets can be selled.

-Specific Fermat Token Assets contract properties will include:
+Specific Token Assets contract properties will include:

-* Fermat Token amount: indicating the amoun of Fermats Tokens this asset represents.
+* Token value: indicating the amount of Tokens this asset represents.

+* Fermat Token serial number: a way to indicate how many tokens are available to emit, and identity each token uniquely.

 ### Transactions